 The fund may remain in existence beyond the end of the year, or as committed funds to the program are available, whichever comes first.

 MADC was originally formed in the late 1970's to begin Middleton's economic development efforts, however, our nation's tough economic times of the mid 1980's forced the group to cease operations.
 Things changed, and our economy improved, and beginning in 2000, recognizing the need and opportunity to help grow Middleton, MADC was reincorporated, and in 2003 a new agreement between MADC and the City of Middleton was created that still exists today.

 Today, MADC Board members all share a common goal of growing Middleton and surrounding area, by providing a variety of loan opportunities to facilitate economic development in our area.

-Is there some way that MADC can be of help your business?
-Perhaps an introduction or a referral to one of our area professionals?
-If so, please contact me and we’ll do our very best to help you become part of the Good Neighbor City.
+Is there some way that MADC can be of help to your business?
+Perhaps provide an introduction or a referral to one of our area professionals?
+If so, please contact me and we will do our very best to help you become part of the Good Neighbor City.